hkzhang95/DynamicRCNN/README.md

 1. `1x` and `2x` mean the model is trained for 90K and 180K iterations, respectively.
 2. For `Multi-scale training`, the shorter side of images is randomly chosen from (400, 600, 800, 1000, 1200), and the longer side is 1400.
 We also extend the training time by `1.5x` under this setting.
 3. `dcnv2` denotes deformable convolutional networks v2.
 We follow the same setting as [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
 Note that the result of this version is slightly lower than that of [mmdetection](https://github.com/open-mmlab/mmdetection).
 4. All results in the table are obtained using a single model with no extra testing tricks.
 Additionally, adopting multi-scale testing on model `Dynamic_RCNN_r101_dcnv2_fpn_2x` achieves 49.2% in AP on COCO test-dev.
 Please set `TEST.BBOX_AUG.ENABLED = True` in the `config.py` to enable multi-scale testing.
 Here we use five scales with shorter sides (800, 1000, 1200, 1400, 1600) and the longer side is 2000 pixels.
-Note that Dynamic R-CNN*(50.1% AP) in Table 9 is implemented using mmdetection, please refer to this [link](https://github.com/hkzhang95/DynamicRCNN-mmdetV1.1/blob/master/configs/dynamic_rcnn).
+Note that Dynamic R-CNN*(50.1% AP) in Table 9 is implemented using MMDetection v1.1, please refer to this [link](https://github.com/hkzhang95/DynamicRCNN-mmdetV1.1/blob/master/configs/dynamic_rcnn).
 5. If you want to test the model provided by us, please refer to [Testing](#Testing).

 ## Getting started